-- (4) require the attorney in fact to indemnify the third person against forgery of the power of attorney, by bond or otherwise.
+(4) require the attorney in fact to indemnify the third person against forgery of the power of attorney, by bond or otherwise.
 If the power of attorney is durable as defined in-subsection (a) of K.S.A.
-58-652(a), and amendments thereto, and if either the principal or the attorney in fact seeking to act is and has been a resident of this state for at least two years, and if the attorney in fact has executed in the name of the principal and delivered to the third person an indemnity agreement reasonably satisfactory in form to such third person, no such bond shall be required; and - (3) (4)(5) prescribe the place and manner in which the third person will be given any notice respecting the principal's power of attorney and the time in which the third person has to comply with any notice. - (f) A third person may not require an additional or different form of power of attorney for authority granted in the power of attorney presented. - (g) A third person shall accept a power of attorney acknowledged in the manner prescribed by K.S.A.
-53-501 et seq., and amendments thereto, unless: - (1) The person is not otherwise required to engage in a transaction with the principal in the same circumstances; - (2) engaging in a transaction with the attorney in fact or principal in the same circumstances would be inconsistent with federal law; - (3) the person has actual knowledge of the termination of the attorney in fact's authority or of the power of attorney before the exercise of the power; - (4) a request for information, certification, an opinion of counsel or indemnification under subsection (e) is refused; - (5) the person in good faith believes that the power is not valid or that the attorney in fact does not have the authority to perform the act requested, whether or not a certification or an opinion of counsel under subsection (e) has been requested or provided; or - (6) the person makes, or has actual knowledge that another person has made, a report under K.S.A.
+58-652(a), and amendments thereto, and if either the principal or the attorney in fact seeking to act is and has been a resident of this state for at least two years, and if the attorney in fact has executed in the name of the principal and delivered to the third person an indemnity agreement reasonably satisfactory in form to such third person, no such bond shall be required; and

+- $\frac{(3)}{(5)}$ prescribe the place and manner in which the third person will be given any notice respecting the principal's power of attorney and the time in which the third person has to comply with any notice. - (f) A third person may not require an additional or different form of power of attorney for authority granted in the power of attorney presented. - (g) A third person shall accept a power of attorney acknowledged in the manner prescribed by K.S.A.
+53-501 et seq., and amendments thereto, unless: - (1) The person is not otherwise required to engage in a transaction with the principal in the same circumstances; - (2) engaging in a transaction with the attorney in fact or principal in the same circumstances would be inconsistent with federal law; - (3) the person has actual knowledge of the termination of the attorney in fact's authority or of the power of attorney before the exercise of the power; - (4) a request for information, certification or indemnification under subsection (e) is refused; - (5) the person in good faith believes that the power is not valid or that the attorney in fact does not have the authority to perform the act requested, whether or not a certification or an opinion of counsel under subsection (e) has been requested or provided; or - (6) the person makes, or has actual knowledge that another person has made, a report under K.S.A.
 39-1402 or 39-1431, and amendments thereto, stating a good faith belief that the principal may be subject to physical or financial abuse, neglect, exploitation or abandonment by the attorney in fact or a person acting for or with the attorney in fact. - (h) A third person that refuses to accept a power of attorney acknowledged in the manner prescribed by K.S.A.
 53-501 et seq., and amendments thereto, in violation of this section is subject to a court order mandating acceptance of the power of attorney.
-Reasonable

-- attorney fees and costs may be awarded in any action or proceeding that confirms the validity of the power of attorney or mandates acceptance of the power of attorney if the court determines the third person did not act in good faith. - (i) An attorney in fact's certification shall be deemed sufficient if in substantial compliance with the form set forth by the judicial council.
-The judicial council shall develop a form for use under this section. - Sec.
+Reasonable attorney fees and costs may be awarded in any action or proceeding that confirms the validity of the power of attorney or mandates acceptance of the power of attorney if the court determines the third person did not act in good faith.

+SB 103 6

+(i) An attorney in fact's certification shall be deemed sufficient if in substantial compliance with the form set forth by the judicial council.
+The judicial council shall develop a form for use under this section.

+Sec.
 3. K.S.A.
 58-658 and K.S.A.
-2019 Supp.
-58-652 are hereby repealed. - Sec.
-4. This act shall take effect and be in force from and after its publication in the statute book.
+2020 Supp.
+58-652 are hereby

+- repealed. - Sec.
+4. This act shall take effect and be in force from and after its 6 publication in the statute book.
+7